 Beethoven’s Rage Over A Lost Penny

 Beethoven’s rage was as famous as his cantankerous household habits.
 He moved dozens of times, often the result of a dispute with the landlord.
-Beethoven had some workmen cut a hole in the stone wall of his rental apartment.
+Once, Beethoven had some workmen cut a huge window-sized hole in the stone wall of his rental apartment.
 He thought there was a fine view of the Cathedral that he was missing.

 His landlord was a little perturbed.
 Beethoven didn’t bother to tell the landlord about his whimsical architectural alterations.
 Beethoven’s reaction was to get mad at the landlord, and immediately move to another apartment, leaving the huge hole in the stone wall.